astropy/astropy/docs/io/fits/usage/unfamiliar.rst

 extension was introduced.
 In most cases its use can now be superseded by the binary table.
 It is mostly used in radio interferometry.

-Like Primary HDUs, a Random Access Group HDU is always the first HDU of a FITS file.
+Like primary HDUs, a Random Access Group HDU is always the first HDU of a FITS file.
 Its data has one or more groups.
 Each group may have any number (including 0) of parameters, together with an image.
 The parameters and the image have the same data type.